Mazinger Z: Infinity: Production and release

 The film was produced by Toei Animation and distributed by its parent company, Toei.
 It was directed by Junji Shimizu, based on a script by Takahiro Ozawa, with Hiroya Iijima as character designer and Takayuki Yanase as mecha designer.
 Toshiyuki Watanabe composed the music.
-He's the son of Michiaki Watanabe, the composer for the original Mazinger Z and Great Mazinger series.
-Ichiro Mizuki performed a new version of the classical theme song.
+He is the son of Michiaki Watanabe, the composer for the original Mazinger Z and Great Mazinger series.
+Ichiro Mizuki performed a new version of the classic theme song.
 He was the performer of the song for the original Mazinger Z and Great Mazinger anime series, as well as several films of the franchise.
+It was his final theme song contribution before his death.

 A 30-second trailer debuted at Annecy International Animation Film Festival in France in June 2017.
 The film's world premiere was at the 12th Rome Film Festival on October 28, 2017, presented by author Go Nagai, who was also present at the French premiere in Paris on October 30, 2017.
 It opened theatrically in Italy on October 31 and in France on November 22, 2017.
 The Japanese premiere was on January 13, 2018, and the film opened at #6 at the Japanese box office.
 It premiered in Spain on January 19, 2018 It was released on DVD and Blu-Ray disc in Japan on August 18, 2018.

 In November 2017, Viz Media announced at Anime NYC that had licensed the movie, and will release it in the US in 2018.
 The film had a limited English subbed theatrical screening theatrically in the United States from February 11 to February 12, 2018.
 The film was distributed on Blu-ray and DVD in North America by Warner Home Entertainment on February 19, 2019.